-Theorem 24.17.
-A topological group is profinite if and only if it is totally disconnected and compact Hausdorff.
+Theorem 26.17.
+A topological group is profinite if and only if it is totally disconnected compact group.

 Proof.
-See Problem Set 11. \Box
+See Problem Set 11.

-Corollary 24.18.
+Corollary 26.18.
 Let G be profinite group.
-Then G is naturally isomorphic to its profinite completion; in fact where U ranges over open normal subgroups (ordered by containment).
+Then G is naturally isomorphic to its profinite completion.
+In fact, where U ranges over open normal subgroups (ordered by containment).

-$$G \simeq \underline{\lim} G/U$$ ,
+$$G \simeq \lim G/U,$$

-However, G is isomorphic to its profinite completion as a group (with the profinite topology) if and only if every finite index subgroup of G is open.
+However, G is isomorphic to its profinite completion as a group (in other words, strongly complete) if and only if every finite index subgroup of G is open.